Anti-ship missile: 2016 attacks off the coast of Yemen

 On 12 October 2016 was again targeted by missiles fired from Yemeni territory, while it was operating in the Bab el-Mandeb strait.
 Mason was not hit by the two missiles, which were fired from near the southern Yemen city of Al Hudaydah.
-While the Navy was not certain whether the first incoming missile was intercepted or instead just fell into the sea, officials said Mason successfully intercepted the second missile at a distance of about 8 mi, marking the first time in history a warship destroyed an inbound anti-ship missile with a SAM in actual self-defense.
+While the Navy was not certain whether the first incoming missile was intercepted or instead just fell into the sea, officials said Mason successfully intercepted the second missile at a distance of about 8 mi, marking the first time in history a warship destroyed an inbound anti-ship missile with a SAM in actual self-defence.
 On 13 October 2016, the U.S. attacked three radar sites in Houthi-held territory which had been involved in the earlier missile attacks, with cruise missiles launched from Nitze.
 The Pentagon assessed that all three sites were destroyed.

 On 15 October 2016, was targeted in a third attack by Houthi rebels based in Yemen, by five anti-ship cruise missiles while operating in the Red Sea north of the Bab el-Mandeb strait.
 Mason fired a radar decoy, an infrared decoy, and several SM-2 Standard missiles in response, either neutralizing or intercepting four of the five incoming missiles.
 The Navy reported the fifth incoming missile as neutralized by a radar decoy launched from Nitze, after Mason alerted her to the threat.